-Guarding the mouth of the Tagus River, the Tower of Belém stands as a reminder of Portugal’s prowess during the Age of Exploration.
-Be sure to pay attention to the eclectic ornamentation of the facade—see if you can spot the gargoyle and hippo among the filigree.
+Guarding the mouth of the city’s Tagus River, the Tower of Belém is another important attraction in Lisbon.
+It stands as a reminder of Portugal’s prowess during the Age of Exploration.
+Be sure to pay attention to its eclectic facade—see if you can spot the gargoyle and hippo.
 This may not seem like the makings of a fortress, but when it was built in 1520 that was indeed the purpose.
-It’s connected to the Monastery of the Hieronymites, so be sure to visit there as well.

-In mainland Europe, you can’t go further west than Cabo da Roca without taking a swim in the Atlantic Ocean.
+If you love hiking, head to Cabo de Roca.
+In mainland Europe, you can’t go further west than here without taking a swim in the Atlantic Ocean.
 You’ll find this outcrop within the National Park, Sintra-Cascais.
-Hiking here is almost always windy, but it’s worth it.
-From the western horizon to the Sintra Mountain Range, the views here are legendary—and it’s just 26 miles from the capital.
+From the western horizon to the Sintra Mountain Range, the views here are legendary—and it’s just 26 miles from Lisbon.

-The Duoro Valley is the oldest demarcated wine country in the world, earning it a spot as a UNESCO World Heritage site.
-Explore the terraced wine fields that rise from the Duoro River and sample the regional varietals.
-Find some tascas like suckling pig or salted cod to pare with the house port and settle into your secluded vineyard estate.
+Interested in wine tasting?
+The Douro Valley is the oldest demarcated wine country in the world, earning it a spot as a UNESCO World Heritage site.
+Explore the terraced wine fields that rise from the Douro River and sample the regional varieties.
+Order some suckling pig or salted cod to pair with the house port and settle into your secluded vineyard estate.